-Applicants seeking admission to the Master in Technology Management programs should follow the instructions outlined in the Graduate Admission section of this Graduate Catalog of Bowling Green State University.
+Applicants seeking admission to the Master in Technology Management programs should follow the instructions outlined in the Graduate Admission webpage of Bowling Green State University.
 All application materials should be sent to the Graduate Admissions Office.

 In addition, applicants should review the admissions requirements specific to the program to which they seek admission.
-Additional criteria for the MTM program include resume, career goals, and three recommendation letters.
+Additional criteria for the Engineering Technology and Quality Systems MTM program include a resume and a letter of recommendation.

 Applicants seeking admission to the Ph.D. in Technology Management program should follow the instructions outlined http://www.indstate.edu/consortphd/.
 Additional criteria for the Ph.D. in Technology Management program includes: five letters of recommendation, master degree in related field, three years of related professional experience, career statement, GRE, and resume.
 Please note that the admission material is sent to Graduate College at Indiana State University.

 The time required to complete the program varies from three to four semesters of full-time study.
 Part-time students must adjust their schedule for completion accordingly.